3 Secrets to Writing Successful Content for Your Website

-When you’re trying to learn all the tricks for writing successful content, you get rather simple rules to follow:
+When you’re trying to learn all the tricks and secrets for writing successful content, you get instead simple rules to follow:

 - Post regularly